rgglez/gofiber-zitadel-middleware/README.md

 * **```ProviderUrl```** a string which defines the URL of the Zitadel instance.
 Required.
 * **```ClientID```** a string which defines the ```client_id``` of the application to be used in the validation.
 Required.
 * **```StoreClaimsIndividually```** a boolean which defines if the claims should be stored as key:value pairs in the fiber context.
 Optional.
 Default: false.
-**Note: the whole claims are stored in the fiber context as "claims" by default. **

 ## Testing